Yael Ribco Borman is an associate in the International Arbitration practice.

 - Rasia FZE and Joseph K. Borkowski, Claimants in an ICSID arbitration brought against the Republic of Armenia under the U.S.-Armenia bilateral investment treaty and two concession agreements concluded with the State (ICSID Case No. ARB/18/28).
-The dispute arises out of two concession agreements to develop, maintain and operate both a rail network and a high speed road network in Southern Armenia.
-Over $260 million is at stake.
+The dispute arose out of two concession agreements to develop, maintain and operate both a rail network and a high speed road network in Southern Armenia.
+Over $260 million was at stake.

 - A leading European energy group in a UNCITRAL arbitration against the Kingdom of Spain under the Energy Charter Treaty.
 The dispute relates to measures taken by Spain in the renewable energy sector.